cesarvr/Spring-Boot/README.md

 #### Build & Deploy

 Here I check the status of the deployment if the build is unstable then I just ignore this step and finish the build.
-If the build state is successful state then I tell our project to start the build.
+If the build state is successful state then I tell our Openshift to start a new build and deployment of our code into a container.

 ```
 stage('Build & Deploy in Openshift') {